 Popular automotive manufacturers included in this section are Toyota Motor Corporation, Daimler AG, Volkswagen AG, BMW, Tesla Inc., Honda Motor Co., Ltd., and General Motors.

-Toyota Motor Corporation is engaged in design, manufacture, assembly, and sale of passenger vehicles, commercial vehicles, minivans, and related accessories and components.
-Toyota Motor Corporation is the world’s first automobile manufacturer to produce around 10 million vehicles per year, which it has done since 2012.
+Toyota Motor Corp is engaged in the design, manufacture, assembly, and sale of passenger vehicles, commercial vehicles, minivans, and related accessories and components.
+This is the world’s first automobile manufacturer to produce around 10 million vehicles per year, which it has done since 2012.
 The company produces vehicles under five brands, including the Toyota brand, Hino, Lexus, Ranz, and Daihatsu.
 It operates mainly through its automotive and financial services segments.
 In addition to automotive products, Toyota – via its subsidiaries – manufactures rubber and cork materials, steel, synthetic resins, automatic looms, cotton, and woolen goods.

 BMW (Bayerische Motoren Werke Aktiengesellschaft), along with its subsidiaries, is engaged in manufacturing, developing, and sales of motorcycles and automobiles worldwide.
 The company operates through motorcycles, automotive, and financial services segments.
 The automotive segment develops, assembles, manufactures, and sells automobiles and off-road vehicles under MINI, BMW, and Rolls-Royce brands, and spare parts and accessories.